 Large Cap Stocks: Stocks of companies with a large market capitalization.
-Large caps tend to be well-established companies, so their stocks typically entail less risk than smaller caps, but large-caps also offer less potential for dramatic growth.
+Large caps tend to be well-established companies, so their stocks typically entail less risk than smaller cap stocks, but large caps also offer less potential for dramatic growth.